Dexalot/dexalot-docs/docs/contracts/TradePairs.md

 To Cancel and then add multiple Orders in a single transaction designed specifically for Market Makers

 **Dev notes:** \
-It calls cancelOrderList and then addLimitOrderList functions Cancels all the orders in the _orderIds list and then adds the orders in the _orders list immediately in the same block.
+It calls cancelOrderList and then addOrderList functions Cancels all the orders in the _orderIds list and then adds the orders in the _orders list immediately in the same block.
 Cancel List is completely independent of the new list to be added.
 In other words, you can technically cancel 2 orders from 2 different tradepairs and then add 5 new orders for a third tradePairId.